Environment | Value natural resources

 In transportation, Bridgestone Corporation is working on reducing the packaging of exported tires.
 It currently uses packaging for exported tires to ensure quality during storage and prevent damage during transportation.
 It is researching more environmentally responsible methods by eliminating or simplifying packaging, or using packaging made of recyclable materials.

 The Group is also promoting a variety of initiatives at each of our global sites.
 For example, the Kings Mountain Plant (the U.S.) has eliminated plastic cups and the Burgos Plant (Spain) distributes a reusable bottle to each employee to reduce the use of single-use plastics.
 At the Rayong Plant (Thailand, steel cord manufacturing), straws and plastic bags are no longer provided in the cafeteria and pantry, and food containers have been replaced with biodegradable ones.
+At the Żarów Plant (Poland), PET bottles containing mineral water for employees were replaced by reusable metal water bottles, resulting in a reduction in plastic waste in this area.

 The Bari Plant (Italy) launched the “6Rs of our GREEN Project” to raise awareness about single-use plastics and held an event to distribute reusable bottles on World Water Day in 2020.
 The Group is also promoting the reduction of single-use plastics in many other locations.